Updated June 2024 by Kristina Johansen

 So how much water should your dog drink daily?

-Individual variations exist but a general rule of thumb is that the average water requirements to ensure good hydration for a healthy adult dog is approximately 50 – 60 mLs per kilogram per day.
+Individual variations exist, but a general rule of thumb is that the average water requirement to ensure good hydration for a healthy adult dog is approximately 50 – 60 mLs per kilogram per day.

 So, if you have a 10 kg healthy adult dog, they will need around 500 – 600 mLs per day.